Kawila: Resistance against Burmese rule

-Governor of Lampang (1775 - 1782)
+Governor of Lampang (1775–1782)

-After the Chiangmai campaign, King Taksin returned to Lampang and officially appointed Kawila as the governor of Lampang in 1775.
+After the Chiang Mai campaign, King Taksin appointed Phraya Chaban Boonma as Phraya Wichianprakarn the governor of Chiang Mai under Thonburi Kingdom.
+Taksin also returned to Lampang and officially appointed Kawila as the governor of Lampang in 1775.
 Kawila's younger brother Thammalangka was appointed as Uparaja or the vice-governor and heir.
 The ceremony of drinking sacred water to swear fealty to King Taksin was performed by Kawila and his brothers at the Wat Phra That Lampang Luang temple in Lampang.
 Chaophraya Surasi proposed to marry Lady Si-Anocha, a younger sister of Kawila.
-The Siamese also appointed Prince Withoon as the ruler of Nan.
-However, as soon as the Burmese at Chiangsaen found out that the Nan principality had switched to Siamese domination, they attacked Nan in 1775.
+The Siamese also appointed Prince Withoon as Prince of Nan.
+However, as soon as the Burmese at Chiang Saen found out that the Nan principality had switched to Siamese domination, they attacked Nan in 1775.
 Prince Withoon of Nan had to evacuate his city and seek assistance from Kawila at Lampang.

-In January 1777, the Burmese King Singu Min sent a huge Burmese forces of 15,000 men to reclaim Chiangmai.
+In January 1777, the Burmese King Singu Min sent a huge Burmese forces of 15,000 men to reclaim Chiang Mai.
 As Siam had been devastated by the Maha Thiha Thura's invasion, the Siamese were unable to provide any military aids to northern Lanna cities.
-Phaya Chaban, who was then the governor of Chiangmai, was left with few thousand men to defend Chiangmai so he decided to evacuate the city.
+Phaya Chaban, who was then the governor of Chiang Mai, was left with few thousand men to defend Chiang Mai so he decided to evacuate the city.
 The Burmese proceeded to attack Lampang.
 Kawila, along with his father Chaikaew and his younger brothers, also had to evacuate Lampang due to inferior manpower and took refuge down south at Sawankhalok.
 After the Burmese had left, Kawila was able to reclaim his position at Lampang.
-However, Phaya Chaban failed to do the same and Chiangmai was left abandoned.
+However, Phaya Chaban failed to do the same and Chiang Mai was left abandoned.

 In 1777, Prince Withoon decided to restore his city of Nan on his own.
 Kawila then branded Withoon as a rebel.
 Kawila arrested Withoon and sent him to Thonburi, where Withoon died in prison.
-During the Siamese Invasion of Laos in 1778-1779, some Siamese forces spilled onto Lampang and pillaged the city.
+During the Siamese Invasion of Laos in 1778–1779, some Siamese forces spilled onto Lampang and pillaged the city.
 Kawila took his forces to expel the Siamese intruders.
 However, those defeated Siamese officials informed the Thonburi court that Kawila was in rebellion.
 King Taksin summoned Kawila to Thonburi to explain.
 However, Kawila defied Taksin by refusing to go to Thonburi.
 After repeated calls, Kawila and Phaya Chaban travelled south to meet the king at Thonburi in 1779.
 Phaya Chaban was imprisoned and died.
 King Taksin was furious at Kawila's defiance.
 Kawila's parts of ear pinna were cut off as punishment.
-Only when Kawila beseeched the king that he would stage attacks on Burmese-held Chiangsaen to compensate his guilts that Kawila was released and allowed to return to Lampang.
+Only when Kawila beseeched the king that he would stage attacks on Burmese-held Chiang Saen to compensate his guilts that Kawila was released and allowed to return to Lampang.